top of page

 The Whys

-When a senior's behaviour suddenly changes, it can be a cause for concern.
-The symptoms could be due to an adverse reaction to medication or an underlying medical issue, such as a urinary tract infection, unmanaged pain, or poor sleep.
-UTIs can cause strange behavioural symptoms in seniors, so it's crucial to contact their doctor right away if they are acting uncharacteristically angry or upset.
+It's always a concern when a senior's behaviour suddenly changes.
+The symptoms could be an adverse reaction to a drug or an underlying medical issue, like a urinary tract infection (UTI), unmanaged pain or poor sleep.
+It's not uncommon for seniors to experience strange behavioural symptoms as a result of infections like UTIs.
+Contact their doctor right away if they're acting uncharacteristically angry or upset.

 Tips for Handling Emotional Outbursts